Interested in volunteering with the Santa Cruz Sheriff's Search and Rescue Team?

 Search and Rescue is executed under the authority of the Sheriff.
 The team is managed by both volunteers and deputies and is made up of a wide variety of individuals from throughout the community.
 Each member of the team is expected to be able to work with and cooperate with their teammates, search managers, mutual aid emergency workers, and the community; communicating in a professional and appropriate manner.

-Members are expected to commit to regular training on weeknights and weekends, in addition to their own commitment to skills maintenance.
+Members are expected to commit to a minimum of three-years; attending regular training on weeknights and weekends, in addition to their own commitment to skills maintenance.
 More so, Search and Rescue is a 24-hour a day, 7-day a week on call commitment.
 Rain, shine, holidays, and work, team members are asked to search during all times of day across all levels of terrain for uncertain periods of time.
 Calls often come when most inconvenient.

 Search and Rescue teams are commonly activated when an individual, or individuals, are unable to self-rescue because of harsh terrain and difficult conditions.
 Team members are expected to maintain a minimum level of safe physical ability and to be sober during all aspects of a search and rescue mission.

 Search and Rescue missions deal with both general and acute stresses.
 Each search has risk for emotional and mental stresses.
 Searches can involve victims of violent crime, serious injury, and death.
 Searchers are not asked to exceed their comfort, but sometimes unforeseen circumstances can emotionally impact our searchers.
 Critical Incident Stress Management is a key component of each search and volunteers should be cognizant and mindful of such risks.